Allow a vote on your climate plan, local govt pensions tell UK companies - NewsBreak

 "Covid is a dress rehearsal for climate change; we must learn and take meaningful action much more quickly on both fronts," he added, referring to the impact of the global pandemic.

-The push for a vote follows the launch of a ‘Say on Climate’ campaign by TCI founder Chris Hohn last year and similar votes in this year’s AGM season, at companies including Shell and Unilever.
+The push for a vote follows the launch of a 'Say on Climate' campaign by TCI founder Chris Hohn last year and similar votes in this year's AGM season, at companies including Shell (RDSa.L) and Unilever (ULVR.L).

 Investors managing $14 trillion in assets called for such a vote globally earlier this year.